jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 can serve as a guiding principles for new forms of governance to take us beyond the majoritarian representation democracies that are accepted as givens throughout the world.

+Restating the principles from the above analysis, they are as follows:

 1. Importance of nonpartisan consultative deliberation, and consensus decision-making as strongly-preferred ideal.